 Netflix Brand Color Palette

 It’s a good idea to make your core brand colors absolutely clear.
+This helps in maintaining brand standards.
 Don’t forget to include the necessary hex codes, RGB values, and CMYK color codes to make sure your colors are presented consistently across media.

 Color Guide Infographic Template